-- must be at least 8 and less than 18 years old; youth hunters age 15-17 must comply with all licensing requirements (see page 43). - between the ages 8-14 must be accompanied by a licensed adult who cannot carry a gun, crossbow or a bow and must remain close enough to render advice and assistance.
+- must be less than 18 years old; youth hunters age 15-17 must comply with all licensing requirements (see page 43). - less than 15 years old must be accompanied by a licensed adult who cannot carry a gun, crossbow or a bow and must remain close enough to render advice and assistance.
+An adult assisting a youth hunter during any special youth season may handle the hunter's firearm to provide safe handling advice and help.